RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 alphabet_position
 ~~~~~~~~~~~~~~~~~

-The first thing we are going to do is simply create a helper function which will
-prove useful in a few different places.

 Open up your ``caesar.py`` file in a text editor.
 In that file, write a function ``alphabet_position(letter)``, which receives a letter (that is, a string with only one alphabetic character) and returns the 0-based numerical position of that letter within the alphabet.